Cuautitlán Izcalli: Natural areas

 The Presa de Guadalupe (Guadalupe Dam) is a protected natural area which is shared with Nicolás Romero, a neighboring municipality of Izcalli.
 As it is a protected area with the category of state park, it falls under the exclusive jurisdiction and competence of the State of Mexico, for which reason it is managed by the Secretary of the Environment of the Government of the State of Mexico, through the Comisión Estatal de Parques Naturales y de la Fauna (CEPANAF), (State Commission of Natural Parks and of Fauna).

-Other green areas in the city include the Parque Espejo de los Lirios (Mirror of the Lilies Park), the Parque Central (Central Park), and the laguna de Axotlán (Axotlan Lagoon), a body of water belonging to the town of the same name dating from the year 1627.
+Other green areas in the city include the Parque Espejo de los Lirios (Mirror of the Lilies Park), the Parque Central de Cuautitlán Izcalli (Central Park of Cuautitlán Izcalli), and the laguna de Axotlán (Axotlan Lagoon), a body of water belonging to the town of the same name dating from the year 1627.
 Although this lagoon is also considered a protected area, there have been several times in which businessmen have tried to dry it to be able to build, highlighting the attempts of 2002, 2010, 2014, and 2021.

 Economy

-Shopping malls in the city include Centro San Miguel, San Marcos Power Center, and Luna Parc, which compete with Galerías Perinorte to the south of the municipality.
+Shopping malls in the city include Centro San Miguel, Plaza San Marcos, and Luna Parc, which compete with Galerías Perinorte to the south of the municipality.
 Ford Motor Company's Cuautitlán Assembly plant is based in Izcalli, assembling Fiestas (F-Series before 2010).
 Companies like Alpura and Becton Dickinson installed their industrial plants in this municipality.

+Marketplaces include Mercado del Carmen, the largest market of the city.